klisiewicz/flutter-bloc-patterns/README.md

     * `onRefreshing` - informs the presentation layer that the list is refreshing, so it can display a refresh indicator or/and the current state of list elements,
     * `onResult` - informs the presentation layer that the loading is completed and a non empty list of elements was retrieved,
     * `onNoResult` - informs the presentation layer that the loading is completed, but no elements were retrieved,
-    * `onError` - informs the presentation layer that the loading or refreshing has ended with an error.
+    * `onFailure` - informs the presentation layer that the loading or refreshing has ended with an error.
 It also provides an exception that has occurred.

 ##### Usage
 1. Create `ListBloc` using `BlocProvider` or any other `DI` framework:

     ```dart
     BlocProvider(
         builder: (context) => ListBloc<Data>(DataRepository()),